bgoewert/CopyUserFiles/README.md

 [![Build Status](https://travis-ci.org/bgogurt/CopyUserFiles.svg?branch=master)](https://travis-ci.org/bgogurt/CopyUserFiles)

+## Deprecated!

+> This project has been out of date for some time and is no longer being used.
+I currently do not have time to keep updated.
+>
+> Brennan 2024-02-24

+## Description

 This was made to copy important files and folders from a Windows user profile to be used on another Windows computer.

 PyInstaller was chosen to be used to freeze everything into a distributable package.
 Using this executable *does not* require Python to be installed on a user's computer.
 For more information on how to use it, visit the [PyInstaller Documentation](https://pyinstaller.readthedocs.io/en/stable)